NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/gp-connect-api-1-5-1-private-beta/Home/Design/Uncategorised-data-guidance/Representing-blood-pressure-readings-from-GP-systems.page.md

     </tbody>
 </table>

-In addition to the triples that have been defined here any blood pressure that is recorded as a triple within the GP clinical system MUST always follow this structure.
+In addition to the triples that have been defined here any blood pressure that is recorded as a triple within the GP clinical system **MUST** always follow this structure.

 ### Blood pressure readings with no defined triples

 Where the blood pressure reading has not been defined here and is not recorded in the local system as a triple then these will be exported as individual observations.
-These observations MUST be linked using the ‘related’ element with a value of ‘has-member’ where they are recorded as a pair but with no panel code.
+These observations **MUST** be linked using the `related` element with a value of `has-member` where they are recorded as a pair but with no panel code.

 ---